You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

-With that basic database vocabulary, you are ready to return main menu, or just jump straight into the first tutorial specific to ooBase.
+With that basic database vocabulary, you are ready to return main menu, or just jump straight into the first tutorial about LibreOffice Base and ooBase.
 (I've also written some notes on installing OpenOffice.
+Something similar is planned for LibreOffice, but the process is pretty much the same.
+Do be careful to install the right Java RTE.
+If you have the 64 bit LibreOffice, you need the 64 bit Java RTE.
 If you have a recently installed setup, which seems to work, but sometimes behaves oddly, see that.)

 I dislike 'fancy' websites with more concern for a flashy appearance than for good content.
 For a pretty picture, I can go to an art gallery.
 Of course, an attractive site WITH content deserves praise... as long as that pretty face doesn't cost download time.
 In any case....